shun-shobon/littlexml/README.md

 This library is designed to run on small JavaScript runtimes such as Cloudflare Workers.
 It also works on Deno, Node.js, and browsers.

+## Features

+- Render XML as a string
+- Render XML as a iterator
+- Render XML as a stream (browser compatible Stream API)

 ## Support platforms

 - Deno